 Chunk size in BigQuery Connector for SAP

-BigQuery Connector for SAP sends data to BigQuery as chunks of records.
-We recommend that you use the default chunk size with BigQuery Connector for SAP, which is 10,000 records.
-If the records in a source table contain very few fields or the fields contain very small size data values, then you can use a larger chunk size up to the maximum chunk size that BigQuery Connector for SAP allows, which is 50,000 records.
+For streaming data replication, we recommend that you use the default chunk size with BigQuery Connector for SAP, which is 10,000 records.
+However, if the records in a source table contain very few fields or the fields contain very small size data values, then you can use a larger chunk size up to the maximum chunk size that BigQuery allows, which is 50,000 records.

 If the number of records in a given chunk resolves to a byte size that